 How to Use Your Volunteers

-Now that you have volunteers signed up to help with your activity program, be sure to use them most effectively for your needs.
-Here are a few ideas:
+Now that you have volunteers signed up to help with your activity program, are you using them in a way to fit your needs?

 Working With Residents